connectitnet/powerdns-for-docker/README.md

 ### pdns-admin-uwsgi Example

-When linked with pdns-
-sql from this repo and with LDAP auth:
+When linked with pdns-sql from this repo and with LDAP auth:

 ```text
 docker run -d --name pdns-admin-uwsgi \